scaevola/haskell-mega-repo/README.md

 ## Building docker images

-`stack exec -- haskell-mega-repo-tool build-docker <app-name>`, for example `stack exec -- haskel-mega-repo-tool checklist2`.
-Then follow the instructions the command outputs.
-Obviosly you need docker daemon installed and running.
+`haskell-mega-repo-tool build-docker <app-name>`, for example `haskel-mega-repo-tool build-docker checklist`.
+If the tool instructs you to run some docker commands, then do it and re-run the build-docker command.

 ## Maintaining